 The Council prepared a response to the consultation which was submitted to Government with a covering letter from the Leader of the Council highlighting the Council's key concerns with the proposed reforms.

 More details about the proposed reforms are available on the Government's Planning For the Future Consultation webpage.

 A Neighbourhood Plan covers a geographic area and can be taken forward by town and parish councils or 'neighbourhood forums'.
 A Neighbourhood Plan, if approved, becomes part of the statutory development plan for that area and will be used in determining planning applications.
 Several parishes in the borough have started the process and are supported by the team.

 The team also monitor the production of the plans they produce, and the policies contained within them.
 This is recorded in an annual report called the Authority Monitoring Report.
 This report also provides information on the demographic structure, the growth of housing and employment and covers issues such as transport, environment, community facilities, duty to co-operate and public consultation.

 The Policy Team produces an annual Development Update that provides the latest information on planning applications and approvals on major developments taking place in Ashford.

 The team can offer general planning policy guidance and can offer pre-application advice relating to site allocations – see our Planning Policy advice page.

-Email Spatial Planning for further information.
+Email the Planning Policy team for further information.